Introduction

 Lead With Empathy, Not Data

-When a client calls during a downturn, the instinct is to explain.
-Resist it.
-Clients in an emotional state can't process information effectively until they feel heard first.
+When a client calls during a downturn, the instinct can be to explain.
+Many communication frameworks, however, suggest that clients in an emotional state are generally less able to process information until they feel heard first.

 Language That Calms Without Dismissing

-• "It's just noise" — feels condescending when a client's portfolio is down meaningfully
+- "It's just noise" — can feel condescending when a client's portfolio is down meaningfully

-• "This always happens" — sounds glib and can feel inaccurate in the moment
+- "This always happens" — may sound glib and feel inaccurate in the moment

 Analogies That Work

-Analogies calm anxious clients faster than technical explanations of standard deviation.
-A few that advisers find useful:
+Analogies tend to calm anxious clients faster than technical explanations of standard deviation.
+A few commonly used ones:

-The best analogies are ones tailored to what a specific client cares about.
+The most effective analogies are often ones tailored to what a specific client cares about.
 An adviser who knows a client is a keen gardener can explain market cycles in terms of seasons.
-The more personal the reference, the more it lands.
+The more personal the reference, the more it tends to land.

 Handling the "Should I Go to Cash?"
 Question

-1. Ask about re-entry, not exit: "If we move to cash now, when would we move back in?
+- Explore re-entry, not just exit: "If we move to cash now, when would we move back in?
 What would tell us it's the right time?"
-Most clients can't answer this — and that's the point.
+Most clients find this difficult to answer — which can itself be illuminating.

-3. Offer a middle ground: If a client needs to feel some sense of control, a modest shift toward less volatile assets — without exiting equities entirely — can provide psychological relief without derailing the long-term strategy.
+- Consider a middle ground: For clients who want some sense of control, a modest shift toward less volatile assets — without exiting equities entirely — is one approach some advisers discuss as a way to provide psychological relief without significantly disrupting a long-term strategy.

 Use Visuals and Historical Data to Anchor Client Confidence

-Historical context is one of the most powerful tools an adviser has.
-It doesn't predict the future, but it makes the present feel less unprecedented.
+Historical context is one of the most widely used tools in adviser-client communication.
+It doesn't predict the future, but it can make the present feel less unprecedented.

 The Data That Matters Most